5 Ways Slate's AI Features Are Built for Online Learning

 This integration creates a bridge between presentation-based ILT content and self-paced digital learning.
 The content is already approved.
 The learning objectives are established.
 What changes is the medium and the measurability: learners complete an interactive follow-up activity, and the LMS records their progress and scores.

 Coming soon: The Slate for Canva app is in final testing and has not yet launched on the Canva Marketplace.
-When it launches, Free users will receive 1,000 one-time bonus credits (never expire) for connecting their Canva account, and Standard/Pro subscribers will receive 1,000 extra monthly credits.
+When it launches, Free creators will receive 1,000 one-time bonus credits (never expire) for connecting their Canva account, and Standard/Pro subscribers will receive 1,000 extra monthly credits.
 Learn more about the Canva integration.

 What this adds up to